ghurault/python-analysis-template/README.md

 Regardless of the environment, install Git hooks after setup with `pre-commit install` to ensure the code is automatically linted and formatted on commit.

-## Managing requirements
+## 📦 Managing requirements

-The requirements are specified in the following files:
+Requirements are managed with:

-- [`pyproject.toml`](pyproject.toml) to store the direct dependencies of the `src` package and development dependencies (e.g. for the analysis).
+- [`pyproject.toml`](pyproject.toml): lists direct dependencies of the `src` package and development dependencies (e.g. for the analysis).
-- [`requirements.txt`](requirements.txt) to pin the dependencies (direct and indirect).
+- [`requirements.txt`](requirements.txt): pins alls dependencies (direct and indirect).
-  This file is automatically generated with [`uv`](https://docs.astral.sh/uv/) and can then be used to recreate the environment from scratch.
+  This file is automatically generated with [`uv`](https://docs.astral.sh/uv/) and is used to fully recreate the environment.

-NB: the [`requirements.txt`](requirements.txt) file does not include the local package (`src`), hence the two-steps process of installing dependencies.
+⚠️ The local package (`src`) is not included in `requirements.txt`, so installation is a two-step process.

-### Initial setup
+### Workflow

-1. Start with an empty `requirements.txt`.
-2. Install uv with `pip install uv`.
+- **Initial setup** or **adding new direct dependencies**:

+1. Add dependencies to `pyproject.toml`.
+2. Run `make reqs` to compile `requirements.txt`.

-3. Compile requirements with `uv pip compile pyproject.toml -o requirements.txt --all-extras` (or `make reqs`) to generate a `requirements.txt` file.
+- **Upgrading packages**: compile new requirements with `uv pip compile pyproject.toml -o requirements.txt --all-extras --upgrade`, then make deps.

-4. Install requirements with `pip install -r requirements.txt` and then the local package with `pip install -e .[all]`.
+Finally, run `make deps` to install pinned dependencies and the local package in editable mode.

-### Update the environment

-- To upgrade packages, run `uv pip compile pyproject.toml -o requirements.txt --all-extras --upgrade`.
-- To add new packages, add packages in `pyproject.toml` and then compile requirements as above.

-## Make commands
+## 🛠️ Make commands

-A Makefile is provided as an interface to various utility scripts:

-- `make docs` to generate the package documentation.
+Common utility commands are available via the Makefile:

-- `make reqs` to compile requirements.
+- `make reqs`: Compile `requirements.txt` from `pyproject.toml`.
-- `make deps` to install requirements in [`requirements.txt`](requirements.txt) and the local package.
+- `make deps`: Install requirements and the local package.
+- `make docs`: Generate the package documentation.
-- `make tag` to add and push a new Git tag by incrementing the version.
+- `make tag`: Create and push a new Git tag by incrementing the version.
-- `make venv` to setup a venv environment (see [`scripts/setup_venv.sh`](scripts/setup_venv.sh)).
+- `make venv`: Set up a venv environment (see [DEVELOPMENT.md](DEVELOPMENT.md))

-## Using the template
+## 🧰 Using the template

-> This section can be deleted when using the template.
+> Delete this section after initialising a project from the template.

 ### Getting started